WQCG/blitzdg/README.md

 ## Building From Source

 Build and development support has broadened from linux only to Mac OSX and Windows systems.
-Tested with GNU make (written to be cross-platform) and `g++` on linux/MinGW64, `clang++` on Mac OSX Sierra, and MSVC on Windows.
+Tested with GNU make (written to be cross-platform) and `g++` on linux/MinGW64, `clang++` on Mac OSX High Sierra, and MSVC on Windows.
 Our build system depends on the cross-platform `cmake` tooling for Makefile generation.

 1. `git clone https://github.com/dsteinmo/blitzdg.git`
 2. `cd blitzdg && ./pull-deps.sh`
 3. `cmake . && make advec1d && ./bin/advec1d` (This binary is a 1D advection equation solver.).
 4. Run unit tests with `make test`.

-### Running with Docker

-You can also run the build and tests inside a docker (linux) container.
-The container is based on an ubuntu 18.04 image.

-1. `git clone https://github.com/dsteinmo/blitzdg.git && cd blitzdg`
-2. `docker build -t blitzdg .`
-3. `docker run -t blitzdg`

 ## Dependencies